John Snow Scholarship

 - References must be formatted in Vancouver styles as required by the Medical Journal of Australia.

-- Applications will be assessed by each AFPHM State/Territory/New Zealand Committee who will select a regional representative to attend and present at the 15th World Congress on Public Health where a national recipient will be selected.
+- Applications will be assessed by each AFPHM Regional Committee which will select a regional finalist representative to attend and present at the RACP Congress 2019 where a national recipient will be selected.

 - To allow unbiased "blind" selection of scholarship recipients, applicants must not include their name or any personal identifying information in the selected piece of work, reflection or presentation plan.
 These items will be extracted from the application and identified numerically.